JosefinaAureaAmaro/00_Project_Python_DataAnalysis/README.md

 3. Statistical Correlation Graph *Optional

 Potential Data Visualizations:
-1. T-Test & p-value : Using a histogram to show the frequency/distribution of the values in the table [Use 07-Project-1/3/Activities/02-Ins_TTest] note: use ANOVA? instead of ttest for mlt variances
+1. T-Test & p-value : Using a histogram to show the frequency/distribution of the values in the table [Use class example: 07-Project-1/3/Activities/02-Ins_TTest] note: use ANOVA? instead of ttest for mlt variances
 This can be used to show how an industry’s growth correlates matches with air pollution
 2. Also using a scatter plot to show how pollution and population are correlated (either prove or disprove)
 3. Line graph to show pollution growth over time as GDP (whichever we decide) increases over time - agree, I like this idea.
 It can be the first graph we show. - Wendy

-## Analysis Outline <Alex>
+## Analysis Outline
-Branch Name: GDP_analysis <Alex>
+Branch Name: (GDP_analysis) Alex
 - Create a table of top 30 Countries GDP <Alex B>
 - Create a csv of top 30 countries GDP for others to use
 - Find the distribution of GDP throughout the countries